jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     def test_catching_name_error_in_tests(self):
         does_not_exist

-  the terminal shows a NameError_
+  and the terminal shows a NameError_

   .. code-block:: python